tbl(1) — Linux manual page

 and so on, and therefore can't recognize a decimal separator that

-appears only later when troff interpolates a macro or string
+only appears later when troff interpolates a macro or string

 definition.